- TVFind out more about...

 - Smart Metering

-In reality, the infrastructure needed to provide all of this connectivity is carefully and discreetly placed in our surroundings.
-Signal-emitting masts are buried in the lampposts that light our streets, and the CCTV fixtures that keep us safe.
+The infrastructure needed to deliver 3G and 4G services may seem invisible, but this crucial national framework is discreetly placed in and around our surroundings.
+Signal-emitting masts are buried in the lampposts that light our streets, the CCTV fixtures that keep us safe, and among many other urban fixtures.

 Monetise your assets

-Assets such as those mentioned above – lampposts, rooftops, CCTV fixtures, bins and even old telephone boxes – are in demand from mobile network operators.
+Assets such as lampposts, rooftops, CCTV fixtures, bins and even old telephone boxes are in demand from network operators.
 Increasingly, these companies are looking for everyday urban objects to house the equipment necessary to keep customers connected and satisfied – and they’re ready to pay.

 The benefits extend beyond instant monetisation too, especially for councils.

-Granting access to your physical assets, therefore, can help your city’s long-term economic development.
+Granting access to your physical assets, therefore, can help your area’s long-term economic development.
 The technology present has the power to attract investment from businesses and bring in people, both permanently and temporarily.

 Arqiva is essentially the letting agent and broker in all of this, and we’re perfectly placed for the role.
-Having been at the heart of the UK’s telecommunications industry for many years, we’ve built relationships with all of the biggest network operators – your prospective clients.
+Having been at the heart of the UK’s telecommunications industry for many years, we’ve built relationships with the UK’s biggest network operators – your prospective clients.

-More importantly though, we’re experts in every aspect of telecommunication and wireless technology, having worked on major WiFi and cellular projects for companies and public sector bodies of all types and sizes.
-Our solutions are keeping people connected in Heathrow Airport, at Canary Wharf and in 100,000 hotel bedrooms across the country.
+We’re experts in every aspect of telecommunication and wireless technology, having worked on major cellular projects for companies and public sector bodies of all types and sizes.
+For example, our solutions are keeping people connected in Heathrow Airport, at Canary Wharf and in 100,000 hotel bedrooms across the country.

 Our approach is simple: maximise the value of your assets in a way that causes minimal disruption to your own operations.
 By looking at the location of each prospective site, we’re able to determine its best possible use before identifying the most suitable partners.